ciarangriffin93/Hangman-game/README.md

 * [Colorama-youtube](https://www.youtube.com/watch?v=u51Zjlnui4Y): This is used to how do import Colorama into Python.

 * [W3schools](https://www.w3schools.com/python/): This site was created using information W3Schools.

+* [OS](https://docs.python.org/3/library/os.html): This is how to use the OS module to clear the terminal.

+* [Code-Institute](https://www.youtube.com/watch?v=WTll5p4N7hE): This is from code institute to learn how to create love sandwiches project.